 Diane Lewis Chance Backstamps

 There are examples of Diane Lewis’ work which do not bear any of the Connoisseur of Malvern stamps, but instead are marked as by Diane Lewis Chance and/or with a “D by D” (Design by Diane) logo.
-These were produced as special commissions during the 1990s after the restructuring of the Connoisseur studio.
+These were produced as special commissions after the sale of the original Connoisseur studio.
 Mrs Lewis added her maiden name (Chance) to her surname on these backstamps so as to differentiate the sculptures from the Connoisseur of Malvern works.

 Sculptures bearing these backstamps can be seen here.